-save where an agreement has previously been entered into with the County Council for the delivery of the Temporary Highway Works not to cause or permit Implementation of the Residential Development or Plot 3 until the principal drawings for the Temporary Highway Works together with associated drawings, technical information, details of the land to be dedicated and the length of the construction works have been submitted to the County Council and it has allowed the County Council a minimum of 28 Working Days to consider the same and if it chooses to do so to either approve the drawings or make comments or proposed amendments to the Owner and/or Developer.
+save where an agreement has previously been entered into with the County Council for the delivery of the Temporary Highway Works not to cause or permit Implementation of the Residential Development or, where there is no planning condition on the Planning Permission or as applicable any Qualifying Permission to the effect that Plot 3 may not be accessed from Howes Lane , Plot 3 until

+2.1.1 there has been submitted to the County Council and approved by the County Council the in principle drawings for the Temporary Highway Works together with associated drawings and, technical information as set out in the County Council’s Section 278 application form as adjusted from time to time , details of the land (if any) to be dedicated and title in respect of such land , the length of the construction works the long stop date for their completion and commuted maintenance sums in respect of the cost of their future maintenance

+2.1.2 a Highways Agreement incorporating in principle drawings and plans and other matters as approved by the County Council has been entered into by the Owner and as applicable the Developer in respect of the Temporary Highway Works together with all parties with an interest in any land to be dedicated further to the Highways Agreement and any mortgagee of any land to be dedicated further to the Highways Agreement has released fully and effectively that land from its charge;

+.

-save where an agreement has previously been entered into with the County Council for the delivery of the Permanent Highway Works not to cause or permit Implementation of the Employment Development with the exception of Plot 3 until the principal drawings for the Permanent Highway Works together with associated drawings, technical information, details of the land to be dedicated and the length of the construction works have been submitted to the County Council and it has allowed the County Council a minimum of 28 Working Days to consider the same and if it chooses to do so to either approve the drawings or make comments or proposed amendments to the Owner and/or Developer.
+2,2 save where an agreement has previously been entered into with the County Council for the delivery of the Permanent Highway Works not to cause or permit Implementation of the Employment Development save that where there is no planning condition on the Planning Permission (or as applicable any Qualifying Permission) to the effect that Plot 3 may not be accessed from Howes Lane such restriction shall not apply to Plot 3 until

+2.2.1 there has been submitted to the County Council and approved by the County Council the in principle drawings for the Permanent Highway Works together with associated drawings and technical information as set out in the County Council’s Section 278 application form as adjusted from time to time details of the land to be dedicated and title in respect of such land, the length of the construction works the length of the construction works the long stop date for their completion and commuted maintenance sums in respect of the cost of their future maintenance; and.
-In the event that the County Council approves the drawings, technical information, land to be dedicated and length of construction works pursuant to paragraph 2.1 or 2.2 above to enter into a Highway Agreement incorporating the agreed details.

-In the event that the County Council issues a response within the period specified in paragraph 2.1 or 2.2 above which is not an approval then the Owner and/or Developer shall make any reasonable and proper amendments to the drawings, technical information, land to be dedicated and the length of the construction works to reflect any comments or proposed amendments from the County Council and shall thereafter enter into a Highway Agreement incorporating the revised details.

-In the event that the County Council does not issue a response within the period specified in paragraph 2.1 or 2.2 above then the Owner and Developer shall enter into a Highway Agreement incorporating the submitted details.
+2.2.2 a Highways Agreement incorporating in principle drawings and plans and other matters as approved by the County Council has been entered into by the Owner and as applicable the Developer in respect of the Permanent Highway Works together with all parties with an interest in any land to be dedicated further to the Highways Agreement and any mortgagee of any land to be dedicated further to the Highways Agreement has released fully and effectively that land from its charge

+.

-The Owner and Developer further undertakes with the County Council
+3 The Owner and Developer further undertakes with the County Council

+not to cause or permit the Occupation of any Dwelling or where there is no planning condition on the Planning Permission or as applicable any Qualifying Permission to the effect that Plot 3 may not be accessed from Howes Lane ,

-not to cause or permit the Occupation of any Dwelling or Plot 3 at the Site until the Temporary Highway Works (and any related preparatory and ancillary works and amenity and accommodation works but which for the avoidance of doubt shall exclude para 1.3 of Part 2) have been completed pursuant to and in accordance with the Highways Agreement or other agreement with the County Council.
+Plot 3 at the Site until the Temporary Highway Works (and any related preparatory and ancillary works and amenity and accommodation works but which for the avoidance of doubt shall exclude para 1.3 of Part 2) have been completed pursuant to and in accordance with the Highways Agreement or other agreement with the County Council.